Market Ripe For Neobank Success

 It’s important to understand the subtle differences between a traditional bank with a digital platform, a purely digital bank and a neobank.
 While the big four banks have digital platforms, such as online banking and mobile apps, most digital banks, such as ING, ME Bank or UBank, transact online with no bank branches, but are owned by major financial institutions, such as NAB, ING and industry super funds.

-Neobanks are 100% independently-owned, digital banks, meaning there are no physical, bricks and mortar branches, no service centres, and sometimes not even a desktop banking option—making them purely mobile.
+Neobanks are 100% independently-owned, digital banks, meaning there are no physical, bricks and mortar branches, no service centres, and sometimes not even a desktop banking option - making them purely mobile.

-The trend toward digital banks is paving the way for neobanks to gain market share.
+The trend towards digital banks is paving the way for neobanks to gain market share.
 While early adopters of neobanks have traditionally been millennials aged 18 to 35 (as seen across Europe), their customer base has rapidly expanded across 18 to 80 year olds for some brands in Australia.

 A clear advantage has been that neobanks are able to put financial ownership in the hands of the consumer very easily and allow customers to potentially obtain better deals on banking, credit cards and mortgage product offerings, whilst enjoying a hyper-personal experience.
 For instance, some neobanks, have been able to shorten the process for being accepted for a home loan, utilise digital channels more effectively, and offer more tailored and valuable products to the consumer.

 Digital banks and neobanks offer an attractive solution, demonstrating a cultural shift to customers driving the agenda.
-Ninety percent of Australians who are customers of digital banks are very or quite satisfied—with 22% more likely to be satisfied when compared to those of the big four bank customers.
+Ninety per cent of Australians who are customers of digital banks are very or quite satisfied - with 22% more likely to be satisfied when compared to those of the big four bank customers.

-Furthermore, 75% of Australian customers of digital banks, such as ING, ME Bank or UBank, would recommend their bank, compared with only 45% of the big four banks customers that would recommend their bank.
+Furthermore, 75% of Australian customers of digital banks, such as ING, ME Bank or UBank, would recommend their bank, compared to only 45% of the big four banks customers that would recommend their bank.

 How will financial services attract new and existing customers as more innovative banking options become available?
 Exciting times lie ahead in the financial services industry as customers are eager to engage with their banking needs in new ways.